rana-saeed/Trivia-API/backend/README.md

 #### GET '/questions'
 - Fetches a dictionary of questions in which the keys are the ids and the value is the remaining attributes of questions object uncluding: question, answer, diffuclty, category
 - Request Arguments:
-    1. `(Optional)`Category: id of category to get questions under it
+    1. `(Optional)`Category: id of category to get questions under it.
-    2. `(Optional)`Page: number of page to view questions on
+    2. `(Optional)`Page: number of page to view questions on.
 - Returns:
     1. An object with a single key, `questions`, that contains an array of object question of id, question, answer, diffuclty and category.
     2. An object with a single key, `categories`, that contains a object of id: category_string key:value pairs.
     3. A boolean `success`, indicating if questions retrieval from database was successful or not.
     4. A string `current_category`, indicating type of category we are currently displaying questions for.
-Value will be null in case no category specified.
+Value will be `null` in case no category specified.
     5. An int `total_questions`, indicating total number of questions per current page.

     6. A status code of `200` in case of success or `404` in case no questions or page found or `400` in case of invalid request (e.g. invalid category id).